-Your new Kenmore® product is designed and manufactured for years of dependable operation.
+Your new Galaxy® product is designed and manufactured for years of dependable operation.
 But like all products, it may require preventive maintenance or repair from time to time.
+That's when having a Master Protection Agreement can save you money and aggravation.